The Nest

 Accepting two offers in parallel: can the seller’s attorney send out multiple contracts to prospective buyers?

 Are accepted offers binding in New York? signing a contractYes.
-It remains tolerated for the seller to send out multiple contracts to various interested buyers.
+The seller can still send multiple contracts to various interested buyers.
 Either party can change their mind, renegotiate, or walk away.

 Until the listing becomes “in contract,” the seller can do a deal with someone else even if he had an offer accepted.
 For the records, this remains true in New York.
 However, in some states, such as Connecticut, buyers sign an offer form with more restrictions and commitments when submitting an offer.